sayani2014/BridgeLabz_Generics/README.md

     - Write testMaximum method to internally call the static testMaximum method passing the 3 instance variables
     - Define new test case to use the Generic Class

+4. Extend the max method to take more then three parameters
+  - Use options and sorting

 5. Extend the max method to also print the max to std out using Generic Method
   - Write printMax Generic Method which is internally called from testMaximum